 Early Maori names for the river were Te-Awa-Kairangi and Heretaunga.
 Upper Hutt was settled right at the beginning of the European colonisation of Wellington.
 Richard Barton, its first resident, arrived in 1840 on the "Oriental", the second of what is known as the first four ships.
 He made his home at Trentham in 1841 in the area now known as Bartons Bush.
-The first town settler was James Brown
+The first town settler was James Brown in 1848.

 Upper Hutt was originally part of the Hutt County, constituted in 1877.